funsav3r/funsav3r.github.io/about.markdown

 permalink: /about/
 ---

-All photos were taken by me and most of them were taken on the Kodak FunSaver!
+All photos were taken by me and most were taken on the Kodak FunSaver!

 This site was made using the [image-grid theme](https://github.com/jirrian/image-grid-example).